 Diligent and rigorous performance testing to recognized and referenced standards and test methods, as well as transparency around the test methods and results, are the hallmarks of a product that will be top-of-mind for purchasers and specifiers.

 - A manufacturer needs to be sure to focus on and highlight the specific distinguishing attributes of their products to the marketplace.
 Building materials that offer extra value via sustainability attributes and achievements are more attractive to specifiers because they can more easily contribute to their sustainability goals and to green building system credits.

 This includes products that are proven to be low-emitting, have published Environmental Product Declarations (EPDs) or have other ways in which they contribute to a more sustainable built environment.

 Many manufacturers make these types of claims, but not all of them do it credibly.
 Taking the extra step to demonstrate these attributes via third-party certifications, such as GREENGUARD Certification, not only helps the product qualify for credits in LEED®, but also protects the brand by supporting the manufacturing brand’s reputation with the reputation of the certifying body.

-Additionally, a third-party validation or certification for a claim provides a clear differentiator in the marketplace and streamlines the specification process – the purchaser does not need to do the research to determine if a claim is relevant or applicable, because the certifying mark quickly indicates that it is.
+- A third-party validation or certification for a claim provides a clear differentiator in the marketplace and streamlines the specification process – the purchaser does not need to do the research to determine if a claim is relevant or applicable, because the certifying mark quickly indicates that it is.